AmokSolderer/APC/DOC/PinMameSound_9.md

 ## PinMameExceptions for audio

 The APC features a machine specific exception handling, which means that you can manipulate your game even though it is running in PinMame.
 The exceptions are written in C and are using the commands of the APC SW framework.
-More information about the framework can the found in [the tutorial](https://github.com/AmokSolderer/APC/blob/master/DOC/GameCodeTutorial.md) and the [APC software reference](https://github.com/AmokSolderer/APC/blob/master/DOC/Software/APC_SW_reference.pdf).
+More information about the framework can be found in [the tutorial](https://github.com/AmokSolderer/APC/blob/master/DOC/GameCodeTutorial.md) and the [APC software reference](https://github.com/AmokSolderer/APC/blob/master/DOC/Software/APC_SW_reference.pdf).

 To enable PinMameExceptions for your machine you have to add a game specific section to the PinMameExceptions.ino file and recompile the SW.
 You can manipulate sound, lamp, switch, display and solenoid commands.
 Some of these expections are necessary to make your machine work correctly, but you can also do improvements or moderate rule changes.

 In the case at hand we're using these exceptions to tell the APC what to do when a certain audio command is issued by PinMame.
-I'm using the Pinbot as an example here.
+I'm using the Comet as an example here.

 ### Setting up PinMameExceptions for the Comet